-Figure 3: Scheduling with configuration prefetch, configuration reuse, and DVS
+Fig. 3.
+Scheduling with configuration prefetch, reuse, DVS

 Different from the above static and dynamic scheduling methods, the proposed method in this work adopts a twophase scheduling approach to integrate static and dynamic scheduling, where configuration prefetch and reuse are integrated with DVS.
 Instead of predicting the next configuration to be loaded, we use configuration prefetching for scheduling the configurations of the next ready application functions.
 We use configuration reuse for grouping common hardware functions in different tasks.
-Compared to [6], our proposed method makes use of configuration prefetching and reuse as well, but with DVS instead of hardware frequency scaling.
+Compared to [11], our proposed method makes use of configuration prefetching and reuse as well, but with DVS instead of hardware frequency scaling.
 Furthermore, the configuration reuse in their work is passively adopted, i.e., at each scheduling point, if there is an active reconfiguration context within the reconfigurable blocks ready for execution, select a ready task with the highest priority that meet this condition.
-However, in our proposed solution, we actively seek to bring together the same function instances and thus reduce the number of reconfigurations.
+However, in our work, we actively seek to bring together the same function instances to reduce the number of reconfigurations.

 While DVS has been applied in various kinds of system to reduce power consumption, to the best of our knowledge, we are the first to introduce it for energy efficient dynamic scheduling in reconfigurable systems.
-Details of the proposed method are described in Section 4.